(p.s. More information about Leaky Gut is in my new book, Eating Clean: The 21-Day Plan to Detox, Fight Inflammation, and Reset Your Body.)

 The cells that line our intestines are closely knit together and have a glue-like substance that keeps the space between these cells secure, which makes sure the barrier function of our intestines is working optimally.
 The good bacteria that fills up our intestinal lining (100 Trillion of them) help to make sure this glue and barrier are working.

-In some cases, this glue between our cells breaks down and causes openings between the cells which allows yeast, undigested food particles and bacteria to leak into our blood stream and is identified by our immune system which lies beneath the surface of the intestinal lining.
+In some cases, this glue between our cells breaks down and causes openings between the cells which allows yeast, toxins, undigested food particles and bacteria to leak into our blood stream and is identified by our immune system which lies beneath the surface of the intestinal lining.
 This is called Leaky Gut Syndrome.
+For more information on gut health, check out my Heal Your Gut Solution Program.

 How Does Our Gut Get ‘Leaky’?